CELLULAR MICROBIOLOGY AND VIROLOGY - 2024/5

 Learning Outcome 5 may contribute to the Practical Skills Record that is completed by students on all programmes that take this module.

-MCQ tests available on SurreyLearn.
-Exam feedback/tutorial sessions gives verbal formative feedback on MCQ tests.
+Practice tests are available on SurreyLearn.
+Exam feedback/tutorial sessions gives verbal formative feedback.

-Immediate feedback is provided as part of the formative MCQ tests.
+Immediate feedback is provided as part of the formative tests.

 A feedback tutorial is provided for the mid-semester test.